-Jerad M. Zarnoch sustained very serious injuries when he was struck by a motorcycle which had been parked on the sidewalk in front of The Varick Bar and Grill.
+Jerad M. Zarnoch sustained very serious injuries when he was struck by a motorcycle that had been parked on the sidewalk in front of The Varick Bar and Grill.
 Mr. Zarnoch was standing on the sidewalk when Jeffrey J. Williams got on his motorcycle and seconds later Mr. Zarnoch was pinned against the building.

 Mr. Zarnoch sued Mr. Williams but (looking for additional insurance coverage) also sued The Varick Bar and Grill alleging that because of the special use doctrine, the bar should be responsible for his injuries.
 The special use doctrine is a legal principle that transfers the duty to keep public sidewalks in a reasonably safe condition from the municipality to the landowner when permission has been given, by a municipal authority, to the landowner to interfere with a street solely for private use in a way that is not connected with the public use.